 - Reverse capitalism and neoliberalism that have led to the current situation of rising inequality, poverty, climate change, etc.

-- Ensure a trade-off between the factors of the neoliberal system and the wellbeing system to have a wellbeing-based system accompanied by thinking and behavioural change in society.
+- Ensure a trade-off between the factors of the neoliberal system and the wellbeing system to have a wellbeing-based system accompanied by thinking and behavioural change in the Human System .

-- Discourage polarisation among the people that leads to discrimination, joblessness and unsustainable growth of market economy.
+- Discourage polarisation among the people that leads to discrimination, joblessness and unsustainable growth of economy.

 - Discourage the trends that increase populism and degradation of democracy.